An Evil Set Upon Them

 I believe people must sometimes take up arms against aggression and fight against the boot of autocracy.
 Fight to maintain their land, institutions, and ideals, they have worked so hard to build up.
 Until that fight is complete I will pray that the Ukrainian forces can remain strong.
 And that the sanctions the world places on Russia can force that nation’s president, or at least her people, to rethink the path he has chosen to take.

-Is this the path The Greatest Love expects an invaded people to take?
-To surrender their rights and freedoms to a marauding army until such time as that army is willing, or forced, to return those liberties back to them?
-Are such principles ever meant to be indefinitely abandoned or quashed?
-Is this a reasonable price to pay for peace?
-In an earlier post I said it was the emergence of secular declarations, charters and constitutions instilling love into law that had the greatest impact in bringing about our sacred love.
-At least some of the law in those documents reflect my own personal truths that I believe are shared by a great many others.
-This was law that was not dictated from the heavens or delivered by a prophet, but which was meant to be discovered by humanity’s own moral progress throughout the centuries.
-And when secular variants of those truths were embraced by humanity and began to be echoed in the highest laws of our lands, it helped to elevate our love to become sacred.
+In an earlier post I said it was the emergence of secular declarations, charters and constitutions instilling love into law that resulted in one of the greatest advances in the progression of our love.
+These laws were not dictated from the heavens or delivered by a prophet.
+Instead they were discovered by humanity’s own moral progress through the centuries.
+And when secular variants of those truths were embraced by humanity and began to be echoed in the highest laws of our lands, it helped to progress our love further.

 What would The Greatest Love then say about giving up such truths in the face of an invading menace?
 I believe They would say that love is more important than life itself and it must stand up against evil.
-Love must stand up and take action to prevent its loss from this world.
-Some of the rights and freedoms Ukrainians enjoy today via their constitution embody these truths that must not be sacrificed on the altar of peace at any cost.
-Instead these truths are worth fighting, dying, and even killing for.
+Love must stand up and take strong action to prevent its loss from this World.
+When one is oppressed and powerless the bravest act can be to turn the other cheek.
+But I hope and I pray that the Ukrainian people never need to do so.
+That they never become so desperate that their strongest act of opposition necessitates enduring such brutality.
+That they can bear this cross with strength and courage and never be crucified upon it.